Vice President of Programming

 Though serving principally as music director at All Classical, John also hosts overnights on Saturdays and Sundays, and fills in as on-air host during the week as needed.

 I have my mom to thank for getting me interested in music and for being the first person to suggest radio as a career.
 I have both my parents to thank for making possible my degree in music composition, and for patiently supporting me, one way or another, through the many years I played in rock bands.
 While I failed to become a rock star, I still manage to compose occasionally.
 After thirty years in radio I still enjoy it!
 I’m on the air weekday afternoons from 1:00 to 6:00 and Saturday nights from 8:00 to 10:00, when I preside over Club Mod, a program devoted to modern music both old and new.
 I also enjoy hosting preconcert conversations for the Oregon Symphony and other public speaking opportunities.
 I’ve been part of the All Classical Portlandia team since 2000, thus setting a new personal record for employment longevity.

 I was born in the Bronx and grew up in New York City and Long Island.
 I lived in Washington, D.C. for 18 years before moving to Portland with my wife in 1991.
 Music has always been a big part of my life.
 I started collecting records a year before I had a record player.
-I have published four detective novels, the first of which won the Shamus Award, and my fifth book came out in September 2012.
+I have published five detective novels, the first of which, Served Cold, won the Shamus Award.
 I brought my movie review program (On The Aisle) to All Classical, in addition to my Author, Author interview program.
 I teach occasionally and have taught courses in jazz history and the Marx Brothers’ movies.

 I am a regular from 7 a.m. to 2 p.m. on Sundays, and I also host Saturday Matinee from 10 to 2 p.m. while the Metropolitan Opera is in hiatus.